 Professor Beatriz Gonzalez holds both a Master's and a Doctoral degree in Hydraulic Engineering and Sanitation from the University of São Paulo (USP).
 She has completed postdoctoral training at the University of São Paulo (USP), the Federal University of Goiás (UFG), and the U.S. Environmental Protection Agency (EPA).
 She also holds a bachelor’s degree in Chemistry from the Federal University of São Carlos (UFSCar), as well as a teaching licensure (Licentiate) in Chemistry.
 Her research focuses on water and wastewater treatment.
 Her main contributions lie in the development of microsensors and their applications in water and wastewater treatment systems.
 She is affiliated with several professional and technical organizations, where she contributes to sanitation working groups.
 Her teaching and technical activities are primarily focused on water and wastewater treatment technologies.

 Professor Jorge Pantoja completed postdoctoral training at the Aeronautics Institute of Technology (ITA) and holds a Master’s and a Doctoral degree in Hydraulic Engineering and Sanitation from the University of São Paulo (USP).
 During his doctoral studies, he participated in a short-term academic mobility program supported by Santander Universities (TOP USA), with academic experience at the Massachusetts Institute of Technology (MIT), Northeastern University, and Brown University.
 He also holds a bachelor's degree in Sanitary and Environmental Engineering from the Federal University of Pará (UFPA).
-He pursued undergraduate studies in Applied Mathematics and Scientific Computing at the University of São Paulo (USP) and is currently pursuing an undergraduate degree in Business Management at Fundação Getúlio Vargas (FGV).
+He pursued undergraduate studies in Applied Mathematics and Scientific Computing at the University of São Paulo (USP) and is currently pursuing an undergraduate degree in Business Management at Getúlio Vargas Foundation (FGV).
 He has engaged with the MicroMasters Program in Statistics and Data Science at the Massachusetts Institute of Technology (MIT).
 His research contributions include the development of the Aerobic–Anoxic Fixed-Bed Reactor and the co-development of the Ordered Anaerobic Fixed-Bed Reactor.
+He also served as a member of the team responsible for developing the Water Supply and Sewerage Master Plans for the Belém Metropolitan Region.
 He is affiliated with several national and international organizations, and other environmental and governance institutions.
 His teaching activities focus on applied hydraulics in sanitation systems.